Tacking and Tying Crochet Quilts

 4. Fabric scissors

-6. Wonder clips or any other clips (optional)
+6. Wonder clips or similar clips (optional)

 8. Lint roller (optional)